Jonathan S. Berek

-Jonathan S. Berek, MD MMS is the Laurie Kraus Lacob Professor at the Stanford University School of Medicine, Director of the Stanford Women's Cancer Center, and Senior Advisor, Stanford Cancer Institute.
-He is a recent past Fellow in the Stanford Distinguished Careers Institute.
+Jonathan Samuel Berek, MD, MMSc (born April 21, 1948) is the Laurie Kraus Lacob Professor at the Stanford University School of Medicine, Founding Director of the Stanford Women's Cancer Center, and Senior Advisor for the Stanford Cancer Institute.
+He is also the former Chair of the Department of Obstetrics and Gynecology at Stanford (2005-2012).
+Prior to joining the faculty at Stanford in 2005, he was Professor at the UCLA School of Medicine.